passuf/jonaspasserini.com/content/_index.md

 Hi, my name is Jonas.

-I focus on Information Security, Digital Forensics, and Cybercrime.
-Currently, I work as a Digital Forensics Engineer and lecturer in IT-Security.
+I focus on Information Security and Digital Forensics.
+Currently, I work as a Security Engineer and lecturer in IT-Security.